 Jacob’s Ladder (1990) dir.
 Adrian Lyne

-“Jacob’s Ladder” is the story of Jacob Singer, a Vietnam vet trying to find answers to a series of frightful hallucinations and dreams he finds himself in.
+Jacob Singer (Robbins) is a Vietnam vet trying to find answers to a series of frightful hallucinations and dreams he finds himself in.
 The film is manipulative, fractured and structured as a series of dreams, flashbacks, and alternate realities.
 Adrian Lyne’s direction and frightful situations he places Singer and us, the audience in, make for a wild ride.
 It’s a real mind fuck of a film and tough to place in a genre - part psychological thriller, part political paranoia, part horror, part war but in the end, ultimately, it’s a sad tragedy about the gentle mind of a man manipulated and destroyed.

 We first meet Jacob Singer in Vietnam – smoking up with his Nam buddies, enjoying the camaraderie of soldiership.
 But when a sudden attack hits their camp something takes over their bodies.
 Jacob’s company start convulsing rapidly as a powerful unknown force strikes at their brains.
 We then cut to Singer waking up from this dream.
 He’s back home traveling on a New York subway train.
 Even when he’s not dreaming surreal people and events happen to him at random.
 Whether it’s a train of creepy demons that almost hits him in the subway, or an un-anaesthetized brain operation in a decrepit mental hospital, his life is a waking nightmare.